JChurchley91/ctmds1/README.md

 ## Usage

-To generate random numbers, use the `generate_random_numbers` command with the desired strategy and number count.
+To generate random numbers, run the main.py file with the desired strategy and number count.

 ### Available Strategies